xiangjianmeng/display-evm-stack/README.md

 6. Deploy `./contracts/test1.sol` with test2’s address

-7. Call test1’s test1Revert and get the `txhash`
+7. Call test1’s test1Revert with any address and get the `txhash`

 8. Down load the repository